ec-intl/chartly/README.md

 ## Example

-Here is an example on how to use chartly.

 Scenario: After collecting data from a sample, an investigator wants to visualize the spread of his data, and also determine whether the sample data fits a normal distribution.